Bmartin2013/shuttergram/README.md

 **And that's it!** now you can enjoy your app on a virtual device.

+**NOTE:** If you are already running the project, press `a` in the Metro terminal to link your app with the selected device.

 ### Build a debug-apk

 Once you are happy with your new code version, you can create a debug apk to try it in your phone.